How to Reduce Variable Costs In Favor of Fixed CostsBy Rebecca Morrison, published on Aug 23, 2019

 I’m sharing what I’ve learned about the value of fixed costs in my 15-year career working in and running finance departments at tech companies.
 Read on to learn about the problem with unpredictable costs, why you should strive for fixed costs whenever possible, and tips for making the switch from unpredictable expenses to fixed costs.

-The problem with unpredictable, recurring expenses
+The problem with unpredictable, recurring variable costs

 Unpredictable, recurring expenses – like software that charges you for use volume, or hourly freelancers instead of salaried staff – put a strain on your company's budget and slow down the business’ growth.